Before you and your spouse begin the process of legally separating, it’s

 to contact a qualified legal expert to assist you.
 The San Bernardino

-family law attorneys at James D. Madden & Aruna P. Rodrigo, Family Law Attorneys understand how
+family law Attorney at Aruna P. Rodrigo, Family Law Attorneys understand how

 difficult this situation can be, and have the experience and knowledge